How Recommendations Are Calculated

 Full-slot engagement (bit cutting its full diameter at once) is the default assumption.
 For profile passes, pocket finishing, and adaptive toolpaths at partial stepover, chip thinning reduces the effective chipload at the tool.

+This is the standard radial chip thinning relationship (DAPRA “Radial Chip Thinning” technical guide).
 The chipload displayed in the results always reflects the actual chip thickness target — what the bit physically removes per tooth.
 The feed rate shown is the CAM value after the CTF adjustment.
 As a practical guide:

-| Radial engagement | CTF | Feed increase |
+| Radial engagement (e) | CTF | Feed increase |

 |---|---|---|

-| 100% (full slot) | 1.00 | 0% |
+| ≥ 50% (incl. full slot) | 1.00 | 0% (no boost applied) |

-| 50% | 0.71 | +41% |
+| 40% | 0.98 | +2% |

-| 25% | 0.50 | +100% |
+| 25% | 0.87 | +15% |

 The Cut Setup panel also shows the recommended WOC range for the selected material and mode.
 Standard cuts in wood/plastics target 30–50% (up to 100% for through-cuts/dadoes); metals target 20–35% (60% max).
 Finishing passes use much lighter engagement: 5–15% for wood/plastics, 3–10% for metals.
+Surfacing bits override this entirely — the engine recommends 40–60% of bit diameter (typical 50%), reflecting the wide face-milling passes those bits are designed for.

 Output Locking & DOC–Feed Coupling